mnuhurr/audio-self-labeling/README.md

 # Audio self-labeling using optimal transport

-example configuration can be found in `settings.yaml`
+[Browse and listen to](https://mnuhurr.github.io/audio-self-labeling/) some selected example classes.

+An example configuration can be found in `settings.yaml`.
 DDP support is included in the code, but it is outdated.

 steps to run:
 1. edit `settings.yaml`